In this blog post, we’ll demonstrate how to leverage market research to create a retail pricing strategy that works for your business.

 Understand your costs:

 The first step in creating an effective pricing strategy is to understand your costs.
 This means taking into account the cost of goods, labor, and overhead expenses.
-Knowing this will provide a basis for how much you need to charge in order to turn a profit (and which pricing strategies are most appropriate to get there).
+Knowing this will provide a basis for how much you need to charge and which pricing strategy to leverage in order to turn a profit or ensure your business is sustainable.

 Perform pricing research: